Terms and Conditions of Sale

 The Publisher may also collect and process any data voluntarily provided by its Clients.

-The Publisher guides its Clients to provide only the personal data strictly necessary for the fulfillment of contractual obligations.
+The Publisher guides its Clients so that they provide only the personal data strictly necessary for the fulfillment of contractual obligations.

 The Publisher undertakes to retain and process only the data strictly necessary for its professional activities, and will delete any data received that is not useful for its activities as soon as possible.